 |First-class debut||Victoria v Western Australia at Melbourne, Nov 11-14, 2011 scorecard|

 |Last First-class||Western Australia v Queensland at Perth, Nov 24-27, 2017 scorecard|

 |List A debut||Western Australia v Tasmania at Bunbury, Feb 19, 2011 scorecard|

 |Last List A||England v Australia at Birmingham, Jul 11, 2019 scorecard|

 |T20s debut||Perth Scorchers v Melbourne Renegades at Perth, Dec 29, 2012 scorecard|

 |Last T20s||Perth Scorchers v Brisbane Heat at Melbourne (Docklands), Jan 19, 2021 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-He made his T20 international debut in India in October 2017 and took a stunning 4 for 21 in his second game in Guwahati, removing India's top four of Rohit Sharma, Shikhar Dhawan, Virat Kohli and Manish Pandey.
-He made his ODI debut in January 2019 and got Dhawan again in his first over.
+He made his T20 international debut in India in October 2017 and took an impressive 4 for 21 in his second game in Guwahati, removing India's top four of Rohit Sharma, Shikhar Dhawan, Virat Kohli and Manish Pandey.
+He made his ODI debut in January 2019 and removed Dhawan again in his first over.
 He was used judiciously in a specialist new ball role on the ODI tours of India and the UAE leading to his selection in the 2019 World Cup squad.
-He also made his IPL debut in 2019 for Mumbai Indians after he was bought at the auction in 2018.

 Away from cricket, Behrendorff has studied sports science.